-This program takes place inside the reconstructed Fort Vancouver, at the Barclay Quarters.
+This program takes place inside the reconstructed Fort Vancouver, at the Counting House.
 Entrance fees to the reconstructed fort are $7 per person; youth ages 15 and under are free.
 If your group is interested in attending multiple programs, the $30 Fort Vancouver Annual Pass allows for a year of free admission to Fort Vancouver National Historic Site for the passholder and up to three adults.
-America the Beautiful passes are also honored.
-Learn more about entrance fees and passes here.

-No advance reservations are required for this program.
-For more information, contact Fort Vancouver National Historic Site Assistant Curator Meagan Huff at (360) 816-6255 or by email.
+No reservations are required for this program.
+This program is not intended for large groups.
+Caregivers must remain with their children for the duration of the program.
+For more information, contact Fort Vancouver National Historic Site curator Meagan Huff at (360) 816-6255 or by email.

 What would you see if you peeked through the windows at Fort Vancouver?
 Join a national park curator to learn about life at Fort Vancouver and see artifacts used by the people who lived here.
 Then, make your own colorful window to take home.

 Like the moon, national parks belong to everyone!
-Learn about the resources that national parks protect, and about each element of the National Park Service arrowhead.
-Then, design your own arrowhead showing things you think should be protected.
+Learn about what national parks protect, and about each element of the National Park Service arrowhead.
+Then, design your own arrowhead showing the things you think should be protected.

 Thursday, May 23, 2019